urcsc174/2019-fall-csc174/lab04-advanced-layout/instructions.md

   - Note: the sketch will have to be turned-in
   - Do NOT replicate the professor's examples found in the Course Documentation website
 - [ ] At least one element needs to span colunns, and one element needs to span rows (more is better)
-- [ ] Within one element (preferably a big one) there needs to be at least five elements in a one-dimensional horizontal layout
-  - This is so you can demonstrate coding Flex items inside a Grid cell
+- [ ] Within one element (preferably a big one) there needs to be at least five elements in a one-dimensional horizontal layout (this is so you can demonstrate coding Flex items inside a Grid cell)

 ### Part 2